nntk072/Scala_Database_Processing/Assignment-tasks.md

 Some hints:

-- Once you have trained a KMeansModel, the coordinates for the cluster centers, and the individual cluster indexes can be accessed through the model object (`clusterCenters`, `summary.predictions`).
+- Once you have trained a KMeansModel, the coordinates for the cluster centers, and the cluster indexes for individual buildings can be accessed through the model object (`clusterCenters`, `summary.predictions`).
 - The given haversine function for calculating distances can be used with data frames if you turn it into an user defined function.